joshbegley/nyt-latest/previous.md

 `The Cardinals believe Maton can provide stability and help mentor the multitude of young arms in St. Louis this season.`\
 https://nytimes.com/athletic/6200848/2025/03/13/cardinals-sign-phil-maton/

-**D.C. families, facing lost jobs and a gutted city budget, beseech Republican lawmakers.**\
+**D.C.
+Families, Facing Lost Jobs and a Gutted City Budget, Beseech Republican Lawmakers**\
-`Facing layoffs from the city’s biggest employer and what amounts to a billion-dollar budget cut, D.C. residents rallied on Capitol Hill on Thursday.`\
+`With signs made from crayons and colored markers, children rallied on Capitol Hill with their parents on Thursday, protesting layoffs and spending limits.`\
 https://nytimes.com/2025/03/13/us/politics/dc-families-protest-republican-lawmakers.html

 **Commanders free-agency tracker: Noah Brown returns, Jonathan Jones signs 1-year deal**\